-This fact box will help you to weigh the benefits and harms of the combined whooping cough booster vaccine for adolescents and adults.
-The information and numbers are based on the best scientific evidence currently available.
+This fact box will help you to weigh the benefits and side effects of a combined booster vaccination against whooping cough in adolescence and adulthood.
+The information and figures do not represent a final assessment.
+They are based on the best current scientific evidence available.

-The fact box shows model-based numbers for the benefits of a combined whooping cough booster vaccine for adolescents and adults compared to unvaccinated people exposed to whooping cough bacteria.
-In the harms section, the side effects of the tetanus and diphtheria vaccination are compared to the tetanus, diphtheria, and whooping cough vaccination.
+The fact box compares the benefits of combined vaccination and of non-vaccination against whooping cough as a model for adolescents and adults who come into contact with the whooping cough bacterium.
+In addition, the side effects of the tetanus and diphtheria vaccination are compared with those of the combined booster tetanus, diphtheria, and whooping cough vaccination.
+The figures on benefits are based on estimates by statistical models.
+The ranges show the uncertainty due to existing vaccinations, age and study differences, and statistical estimates.

 The table may be read as follows: